 Kill Switch is the third book in The Devil’s Night series.
 Many things happen in these first two books that explain a lot about what’s going on.
 Damon is the main bad guy in the first two books.
 He is one that you hate a lot.
 But Winter is the main girl character, and she is fabulous.

 So when she was a little girl, an accident happened where she ended up falling, losing her eyesight.
-Because of this, she has to grow and become this strong person, and she does not let anything get her down.
+Because of this, she has to grow and become strong, and she does not let anything get her down.
 Winter would not take any crap from Damon.
 She was the most kickass character of this whole series.
 It is a great dark romance series.

 Author: Penelope Douglas